superduper-io/superduper/README.md

 ### A graceful update schema to update already applied components

-This means that changing a prompt or parameter deep in your `Component` wont' mean starting all components from scratch.
+This means that changing a prompt or parameter deep in your `Component` won't mean starting all components from scratch.
 This also lays the groundwork for rollbacks and version pins.